Genetic history of the African diaspora: Ancient DNA

 At Updown, in Kent, England, Updown Girl, who was between 11 and 13 years of age, and dated to the 7th century CE, carried haplogroup U5b1c2b and autosomal ancestry related to West Africans, such as Esan, Mandenka, Mende, and Yoruba.
 She was also buried alongside a paternal grandparent, with completely Sub-Saharan West African ancestry.
 More specifically, she may descend from a southern Sahelian West African who likely departed from West Africa between the mid-6th century CE and the early 7th century CE.

 At Worth Matravers, in Dorset, England, a male individual between 17 and 25 years of age, buried in a post-Roman gravesite in use for a span of 100 years largely between 605 CE and 650 CE, carried haplogroups E1b1b1a1-M78 and U5b1.
 The genome-wide ancestry of the individual indicates that they may descend from grandparents who were a West African man and European woman; the West African ancestor of the individual may have arrived in England via the West African gold trade route from West Africa, through Carthage, during the imperial Byzantine period of North Africa.
 More specifically, the individual may descend from a southern Sahelian West African who likely departed from West Africa between the mid-6th century CE and the early 7th century CE.

-Medical DNA

-Risk allele variants G1 and G2 are associated with chronic kidney disease, which are common among populations of Sub-Saharan African ancestry; the G2 variant occurs at a 3%-8% rate among populations of western Central African ancestry and origin.

-Some infectious diseases are protected against due to African ancestry.
-Hereditary blood disorders, such as sickle cell anemia and thalassemia, produce an effect on the development of hemoglobin, which, consequently, prevents the reproduction of malaria parasites within the erythrocyte.
-Populations with West African ancestry, including among the African diaspora brought via the Trans-Atlantic slave trade, tend to have occurrences of sickle cell anemia and thalassemia.